MulverineX/player_motion/README.md

 <details>
   <summary>Click to expand</summary>

-  ### Launching a player in the direction it is looking
+  ### Launching a player towards/away from the current rotation

   ```mcfunction
   scoreboard players set $strength player_motion.api.launch 10000
   function player_motion:api/launch_looking
   ```
   - `$strength` represents motion in approximate blocks/tick, scaled by 10000.
 A strength of 10000 will push the player at about 1 block/tick
-  - The facing direction of the player is the direction they will be launched in
   - Only the player executing the command will receive a motion update

-  ### Launching a player with xyz vector
+  ### Launching a player with an xyz vector

   ```mcfunction
   scoreboard players set $x player_motion.api.launch 500